sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 Kevin suggests you use TD Bank, especially if ATMs are convenient for where you live / work.
 TD Bank hours are generally better than any other American banks (they are open late on weekdays and for several hours on weekends).

-If you are in NY Chase is the one to open.
+If you are in NY, Chase is the one to open.
 There are so many Chase branches and ATMs.
 Several people have been told that Chase is pretty conservative when it comes to giving credit cards to "new Americans".